Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 Overcoming addiction to social media does not imply shutting down all the activities on the internet.
 Rather, it aims at establishing an equal, wholesome digital lifestyle.

-The most effective solutions with underlying science are these:
+The most effective solutions with underlying science are:

 1. Social media time constraints: